5.

 Supersonic diffusers

 The design of the supersonic diffuser is problematic.
-Ideally, the compression in the diffuser should be through compression waves3., which are the opposite of expansion waves.
-The compression waves should occur in the convergent part of the diffuser, which corresponds to the inverted ideal CD nozzle designed by the method of characeteristics4..
-However, such supersonic diffusers are not produced because in real flow, oblique shock waves3. are already generated at the inlet edges of the diffuser and others inside the convergent part [Dejč, 1967, p.
+Ideally, the compression in the diffuser should be through compression waves, which are the opposite of expansion waves.
+The compression waves should occur in the convergent part of the diffuser, which corresponds to the inverted ideal Laval nozzle designed by the method of characeteristics.
+However, such supersonic diffusers are not produced because in real flow, oblique shock waves are already generated at the inlet edges of the diffuser and others inside the convergent part [Dejč, 1967, p.
 405].
+Instead, stepped designs of convergent sections of supersonic diffusers are preferred.

 Supersonic diffusers with stepped flow deceleration